-- (A) Certain of the securities listed in the above schedule are issued by affiliate(s) of the indicated portfolio company.
-Additionally, the majority of the securities listed above, totaling \$312.0 million at fair value, are pledged as collateral to our Credit Facility, as described further in Note 5-Borrowings. - (B) Percentages represent cash interest rates (which are generally indexed off of the 30-day London Interbank Offered Rate ("LIBOR")) in effect at September 30, 2015, and due dates represent the contractual maturity date.
+Certain of the securities listed in the above schedule are issued by affiliate(s) of the indicated portfolio company.
+Additionally, the majority of the securities listed above, totaling \$312.0 million at fair (A) value, are pledged as collateral to our Credit Facility, as described further in Note 5-Borrowings.

+- Percentages represent cash interest rates (which are generally indexed off of the 30-day London Interbank Offered Rate ("LIBOR")) in effect at September 30, 2015, and due dates represent the contractual (B) maturity date.
 If applicable, paid-in-kind ("PIK") interest rates are noted separately from the cash interest rates.
-Senior debt securities generally take the form of first priority liens on the assets of the underlying businesses. - (C) Last out tranche ("LOT") of debt, meaning if the portfolio company is liquidated, the holder of the LOT is paid after all other debt holders. - (D) Fair value was based on an internal yield analysis or on estimates of value submitted by Standard & Poor's Securities Evaluations, Inc. ("SPSE"). - (E) Fair value was based on the indicative bid price on or near September 30, 2015, offered by the respective syndication agent's trading desk. - (F) Fair value was based on the total enterprise value of the portfolio company, which was then allocated to the portfolio company's securities in order of their relative priority in the capital structure. - (G) Debt security has a fixed interest rate. - (H) Investment is non-income producing. - (I) Investment is on non-accrual status. - (J) New, or restructured proprietary investment valued at cost, as it was determined that the price paid during the quarter ended September 30, 2015 best represents fair value as of September 30, 2015. - (K) Aggregates all shares of such class of stock owned without regard to specific series owned within such class, some series of which may or may not be voting shares. - (L) Subsequent to September 30, 2015, the investment was sold, and as such the fair value as of September 30, 2015 was based upon the sales amount. - (N) There are certain limitations on our ability to transfer our units owned, withdraw or resign prior to dissolution of the entity, which must occur no later than May 3, 2020. - (O) There are certain limitations on our ability to withdraw our partnership interest prior to dissolution of the entity, which must occur no later than May, 9, 2024 or two years after all outstanding leverage has matured. - (P) Non-Control/Non-Affiliate investments, as defined by the Investment Company Act of 1940, as amended, (the "1940 Act"), are those that are neither Control nor Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting securities. - (Q) Affiliate investments, as defined by the 1940 Act, are those in which we own, with the power to vote, between 5.0% and 25.0% of the issued and outstanding voting securities - (R) Control investments, as defined by the 1940 Act, are those where we have the power to exercise a controlling influence over the management or policies of the portfolio company, which may include owning, with the power to vote, more than 25.0% of the issued and outstanding voting securities. - (S) Cumulative gross unrealized depreciation for federal income tax purposes is \$70.4 million; cumulative gross unrealized appreciation for federal income tax purposes is \$25.7 million.
+Senior debt securities generally take the form of first priority liens on the assets of the underlying businesses - (C) Last out tranche ("LOT") of debt, meaning if the portfolio company is liquidated, the holder of the LOT is paid after all other debt holders - (D) Fair value was based on an internal yield analysis or on estimates of value submitted by Standard & Poor's Securities Evaluations, Inc. ("SPSE"). - (E) Fair value was based on the indicative bid price on or near September 30, 2015, offered by the respective syndication agent's trading desk. - (F) Fair value was based on the total enterprise value of the portfolio company, which was then allocated to the portfolio company's securities in order of their relative priority in the capital structure. - (G) Debt security has a fixed interest rate. - (H)Investment is non-income producing.
+(I) Investment is on non-accrual status. - New, or restructured proprietary investment valued at cost, as it was determined that the price paid during the quarter ended September 30, 2015 best represents fair value as of September 30, 2015.
+(J) - Aggregates all shares of such class of stock owned without regard to specific series owned within such class, some series of which may or may not be voting shares.
+(K) (L)

+Subsequent to September 30, 2015, the investment was sold, and as such the fair value as of September 30, 2015 was based upon the sales amount.
+(N)

+There are certain limitations on our ability to withdraw our partnership interest prior to dissolution of the entity, which must occur no later than May 3, 2020.
+(O) matured.

+- (P) Non-Control/Non-Affiliate investments, as defined by the Investment Company Act of 1940, as amended, (the "1940 Act"), are those that are neither Control nor Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting securities. - (Q) Affiliate investments, as defined by the 1940 Act, are those in which we own, with the power to vote, between 5.0% and 25.0% of the issued and outstanding voting securities. - Control investments, as defined by the 1940 Act, are those where we have the power to exercise a controlling influence over the management or policies of the portfolio company, which may include (R) owning, with the power to vote, more than 25.0% of the issued and outstanding voting securities. - (S) Cumulative gross unrealized depreciation for federal income tax purposes is \$70.4 million; cumulative gross unrealized appreciation for federal income tax purposes is \$25.7 million.
 Cumulative net unrealized depreciation is \$44.7 million, based on a tax cost of \$410.6 million.